NBCUDmytriiStepanenko/AmazingCloud/README.md

 # AmazingCloud
-Manifests to configure Knowably env + change is in branch
+Manifests to configure Knowably env + change is in branch - 2ns change